Hillerton/find_species_in_tsv_files/README.md

 python find_species.py tsv_of_intrest.tsv file_for_all_names outputfile.txt

-The outputfile includes number of proteins from each sepcies as well as any species seen in the fasta files that was not found in the tsv.
+The outputfile includes a simple newline seperated list with one entery for each sepcies found as well as any species seen in the fasta files that was not found in the tsv.
 Eg:

-###Species found###
+Species found

-2995 Sulfolobus solfataricus (strain ATCC 35092 / DSM 1617 / JCM 11322 / P2)    SULSO
+Sulfolobus solfataricus (strain ATCC 35092 / DSM 1617 / JCM 11322 / P2)    SULSO
-1602 Korarchaeum cryptofilum (strain OPF8)      KORCO
-3853 Chloroflexus aurantiacus (strain ATCC 29366 / DSM 635 / J-10-fl)   CHLAA
+Korarchaeum cryptofilum (strain OPF8)      KORCO Chloroflexus aurantiacus (strain ATCC 29366 / DSM 635 / J-10-fl)   CHLAA

-### Species not found ###
+Species not found

 Bos taurus (Bovine)     BOVIN